apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

 each word represents a low dimension and dense vector representation.
 **Skip-gram** and **Continuous Bag-of-words** (a.k.a word2vec) are the most popular algorithms to obtain good word embeddings.

-Papers introduce the method are as follows:
+The papers introduce the method are as follows:

 - T. Mikolov, et al., [Distributed Representations of Words and Phrases and Their Compositionality ](http://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf).
 NIPS, 2013.
 - T. Mikolov, et al., [Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/abs/1301.3781).
 ICLR, 2013.

-Hivemall provides two type algorithms: Skip-gram and Continuous Bag-of-words (CBoW) with negative sampling for large data.
+Hivemall provides two type algorithms: Skip-gram and Continuous Bag-of-words (CBoW) with negative sampling.
 Hivemall enables you to train your sequence data such as, but not limited to, documents based on word2vec.
 This article gives usage instructions of the feature.